 Phase-change materials (PCMs), will change from solid to viscous liquid at lower temperatures (usually in the range of 131 to 149°F).

 This phase-changing properly allows you to handle and process the materials as a solid at room temperature and maintain the wetting and comfortability properties of fluids at elevated operating temperatures.

-Some will have a rubbery and soft texture when fully cured and are easy to damage or tear, similar to a firm cheese.
+Certain thermal potting compounds or liquid adhesives will have a rubbery and soft texture when fully cured and are easy to damage or tear, similar to a firm cheese.
 Others will cure almost in an inflexible state.

 Because of the unique characteristics of these graphite-based materials, they can move heat around in the tight confines of modern consumer devices.
 They also work in applications where a quality thermal management solution is needed.

 Understanding your application’s dimensions is critical for selecting the right thermal management materials.
-The thermal interface is the space present between the heat sink and component, and the thermally conductive media used here is the TMI.
+The thermal interface is the space between the heat sink and the component, and the thermally conductive media used here is the TMI.